-The clerk (board assistant) to the governing board is responsible for maintaining a record verifying receipt of the ethics education by each member of the governing board.
+The clerk (board assistant) to the governing board is responsible for maintaining a record verifying receipt of the ethics education by each board member.

 NCSBA provides training that satisfies the ethics training requirement.
 In addition, through the Association’s policy service, school boards have access to tools and information to guide the board in developing a code of ethics policy.
 Nevertheless, as a board member or potential board member, you should be able to embrace the concepts included in your code of ethics.
 NCSBA’s sample Code of Ethics embraces the following commitments:

 - endeavor to make policy decisions while always keeping in mind the objective of providing students the opportunity to receive a sound basic education and only after full discussion at publicly held board meetings;

 - render all decisions based on the available facts and independent judgment and refuse to surrender that judgment to individuals or special interest groups;

 - Model civility to students, employees, and all elements of the community by encouraging the free expression of opinion by all board members and engaging in respectful dialogue with fellow board members on matters being considered by the board; and complying with all board policies that set expectations for conduct, regardless of whether the policies expressly require compliance by board members;

 - respect the confidentiality of information that is privileged under applicable law and refrain from unauthorized disclosure of matters discussed in closed session;

 - work with other board members to establish effective board policies and to delegate authority for the administration of the schools to the superintendent;